18F/bpa-DOL-WHD-14-c/ISSUE_TEMPLATE.md

-# Question/Comment on FedRamp Dashboard RFQ
+# Question/Comment on Department of Labor 14(c) RFQ

 ## Name and affiliation
 {please provide information about your job/role in the Agile BPA process as well as your organization}